Custom SCIM Integration with Snowflake¶

 429HTTP status code (i.e. too many requests).
 Note that this request limit usually only occurs during the initial provisioning when relatively large numbers of requests (i.e. more than 10 thousand) occur to provision users or groups.

-my-account).
-If your SCIM provider reuses the same account name for both SAML SSO and SCIM, then account names with underscores are not supported.
-Therefore, use the hyphenated account name to configure SCIM.
+If your SCIM provider reuses the same account URL for both SAML SSO and SCIM, then URLs with underscores are not supported.
+Therefore, use the hyphenated account URL to configure SCIM.

 A custom SCIM integration may or may not allow the provisioning and management of nested groups.
 Before attempting to use a custom SCIM integration to provision nested groups in Snowflake, please contact your identity provider to determine whether nested groups can be used with a SCIM integration.